firerum/firerum/README.md

 Software Developer & DevOps Engineer
 ------------------------------------

-I am a fullstack developer with close to 3 years hands-on experience.
+I am a fullstack developer with over 3 years hands-on experience.
 Proficient in MERN/PERN stack.
 A great knowledge of GraphQL with typescript, as well as a working knowledge of AWS microservices using Lambda and S3 buckets.
 Additionally, I have built and shipped apps using docker.
 Also presently learning kubernetes and AWS EC2.

 * 🌍  I'm based in Lagos
 * ✉️  You can contact me at [ademuyiwaadewuyi@gmail.com](mailto:ademuyiwaadewuyi@gmail.com)